romainsacchi/carculator_truck/docs/modeling.rst

 A number of inventories for fuel production and supply are used by ``carculator_truck``.
-They represent an update in comparison to the inventories used in the passenger vehicles model initially published by Cox et al.[5]_.
+They represent an update in comparison to the inventories used in the passenger vehicles model initially published by :cite:`ct-1012`.
 The fuel pathways presented in :ref:`Table 30 <table-30>` are from the literature and not present as generic ecoinvent datasets.

 .. _table-30: